mi60dev/lareact/README.md

 Laravel + React startup project.

+**This project is intended to be used for large & scalable platforms, built with Laravel and React JS / React Native.
+**

 This project will help you start developing your app right away.
 It contains the most basic front-end and back-end features to start developing platform based on Laravel and React JS. (back-end in development)